Legal Separation in New York

 Although not required, it is advisable to file the signed legal separation agreement with the county clerk.
 It may only be filed in the county in which a party resides.
 Filing the legal separation agreement will prevent anyone from making unauthorized changes and will avoid concern about the loss or destruction of the original legal separation agreement.
 If the original fully executed legal separation agreement is lost prior to filing, it may not be legally enforceable.
 In addition, a divorce based upon legal separation will not be possible.

-To file the legal separation agreement, you much purchase an index number at a cost of $210 from the county clerk.
+To file the legal separation agreement in New York City, you must purchase an index number at a cost of $210 from the county clerk.
+Some counties outside of New York City don't require the purchase of an index number and only charge a fee of $5 to file a legal separation agreement.
 Once the legal separation is filed, you should obtain a certified copy of it from the county clerk.
 The cost to certify the legal separation agreement is $8.

 After being legally separated and living apart for at least one year, either party may start a divorce action based upon the ground of being legally separated.
 If a divorce action is based upon a legal separation agreement, a certified copy of the legal separation agreement must be filed with the divorce petition.